SunnyHaze/IML-ViT/README.md

 ## Quick Start
 ### Google Colab Demo [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1SMH0o2tDe2CLvvIACA1-Ej2lRNDBRfyj?usp=sharing)
-- We highly recommand you to try out our IML-ViT model on colab!
+- We highly recommend you try out our IML-ViT model on Colab!
 - We also prepared a playground for you to test our model with various images on the Internet conveniently.
   - ![](images/colab_example.png)